rstacruz/stylelint-rscss/README.md

   // ✓ Elements should be one word.
 Use `>` to denote markup structure.
 .component-name > .element.-foo { }
   // ✓ Variant classes begin with a dash (`-`).
+.component-name.-variant { }
+  // ✓ Components can have variants.
 ._helper { }
   // ✓ Helpers start with an underscore (`_`).
 ```